spotlightpa/poor-richard/content/news/2025-05-20-SPLJUDGERESULTS0525.md

 Battista previously served as assistant general counsel for the Pennsylvania Departments of Health and State under former Govs.
 Tom Corbett, a Republican, and Tom Wolf, a Democrat.

-She is currently president at Judge Government Services, a consulting firm, and also ran unsuccessfully for Superior Court in 2023.
+She is currently president at Judge Government Services, a consulting firm, and ran unsuccessfully for Superior Court in 2023.

 The Pennsylvania Bar Association did not recommend Battista because she did not participate in its rating process.

 The Pennsylvania Republican Party endorsed Wheatcraft, not Battista.

-Wheatcraft has served since 2012 as a Common Pleas judge and became president judge at the beginning of this year after being selected by her colleagues on the bench.
+Wheatcraft has served since 2012 as a Chester County Common Pleas judge and became president judge at the beginning of this year after being selected by her colleagues on the bench.

 The PBA “highly recommended” Wheatcraft for the bench, calling her “an experienced jurist known for her high degree of professionalism, good judicial temperament, excellent character, and undisputed integrity,” and noting that she has presided over hundreds of criminal and civil cases, and jury and bench trials.